 Whole soybeans (which you peel like peas) are a yummy snack and they are portable and a good source of protein.

 What about the good old hard-boiled egg (by itself or on crackers).
 Cook up a couple and they will keep in the fridge for a few days.
 Quick, easy and very filling.

 Carrot sticks (or baby carrots if you don’t want the hassle of slicing carrots) with hummus.
 Try the different coloured carrots you can get now for even more variety.

 Celery sticks with peanut butter (make sure it is the 100% peanut variety with no added salt or sugar).

 Of course, this is by no means an exhaustive list but hopefully it has sparked your imagination.
 Remember the aim is to vary and maximise your intake of nutrients (with the added benefit of avoiding the excess calories and sudden spikes in blood sugar that often come with the less healthy snack options).
 Yes, some of them may require a little bit of planning ahead (but not much).
 However, the little bit they lack in convenience they more than make up for in healthy, nutritional value.

 You can even try the recipes for muffins and chia puddings from my breakfast ideas blog.
 They would make great snacks too.

-So if you find yourself dipping into the biscuit barrel or reaching for the “charity chocolates” set yourself up with a few of these options and see how you feel at the end of the week.
+So, set yourself up with a few of these options and see how you feel at the end of a couple of weeks.